shubhamkashyapdev/ts-express-docker-app/README.md

 # Run multiple instance of application using nginx as the load balancer

-`docker-compose -f docker-compose.yml -f docker-compose.dev.yml up -d --scale node-cc=2`
+`docker-compose -f docker-compose.yml -f docker-compose.dev.yml up -d --scale node-app=2`

-- node-cc is the container name i had set in the docker-compose.yml file
+- node-app is the container name i had set in the docker-compose.yml file
-- node-cc=2 - _2_ is the number of instances that will run, _2_ will start one more instance
+- node-app=2 - _2_ is the number of instances that will run, _2_ will start one more instance

 # Test if the load balancer is working properly

 - docker ps (sell all running containers)
-- docker logs node-cc-1 -f
+- docker logs node-app-1 -f
-- docker logs node-cc-2 -f
+- docker logs node-app-2 -f

 Nginx will round robin the request to these containers